Update: The story has been revised with information on the 2026 CX-5, and additional hybrid model details.

-Mazda has unveiled a full redesign for the CX-5 gas model, which we had a chance to get up close with in Zurich.
-While the standard compact SUV is set to hit U.S. dealers early next year, the next-gen Mazda CX-5 Hybrid has been confirmed for 2027, running alongside the CX-50 Hybrid.
+Mazda has introduced the fully redesigned CX-5 gas model which we had a chance to get up close with in Zurich, in a global specification.
+While the standard compact SUV is set to hit U.S. dealers in the coming weeks, the next-gen Mazda CX-5 Hybrid has been confirmed for 2027, running alongside the CX-50 Hybrid.

 Here are seven changes you can expect in the gas and hybrid variants compared to the current CX-5.
 Note that images, our observations, and some of the specs below are of the European vehicle.